NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 2. It supports more users, due to many old proxies not handling websockets well.
 With encrypted traffic, most pass it along without screwing it up.
 This is especially true for mobile users.

 The big question here was: "can we handle the load?"
-Our network handles quite a few concurrent websockets, as I write this we have over 600,000 **concurrent** connections open.
+Our network handles quite a few concurrent websockets; as I write this we have over 600,000 **concurrent** connections open.
 Here's a view of our HAProxy dashboard in [Opserver](https://github.com/opserver/Opserver):

 [![HAProxy Websockets]({{ site.contenturl }}HTTPS-Websockets.png)]({{ site.contenturl }}HTTPS-Websockets.png)